cjdelisle/econet-linux-wiki/hardware.md

 title: Hardware
 description: The specific EcoNet SoCs and their devices
 published: true
-date: 2025-03-20T15:39:17.057Z
+date: 2025-03-20T15:40:28.939Z
 tags:
 editor: markdown
 dateCreated: 2025-03-20T00:16:36.117Z
 ---

 # Hardware
 EcoNet devices have some common hardware as well as some specific hardware to the sub-family.
+Below is a block diagram of the EcoNet SoCs, rounded objects are optional and square are always present.

 ```plantuml
 ' Internal stuff